paul-buerkner/brms/README.md

 launch_shiny(fit)
 ```

-There are sevaral methods to compute and visualize model predictions.
+There are several methods to compute and visualize model predictions.
 Suppose that we want to predict responses (i.e. seizure counts) of a person in the treatment group (`Trt_c = 0.5`) and in the control group (`Trt_c = -0.5`) with average age and average number of previous seizures at the fourth visit.
 Than we can use

 ``` r
 newdata <- data.frame(Trt_c = c(0.5, -0.5), log_Age_c = 0,